apache/logging-log4cxx/src/site/markdown/faq.md

 Log4cxx must be built with -DLOG4CXX_EVENTS_AT_EXIT=ON to use logging during the application termination (i.e. in static destuctors and other atexit() functions) .
 When this option is used, the dynamic memory deallocation, buffer flushing and file handle closing normally done in destructors is not performed.
-Do not set the "BufferedIO" option of any log4cxx::FileAppender to true when using this option.
+Setting the "BufferedIO" option of any log4cxx::FileAppender to true is possible when using this option due to the forced buffers flushing during the static deinitialization phase.